Why people get confused about Disney World

 Well, actually there is one very special marker along the highway that always delights people!
 It’s a utility pole!
 I won’t say anything more about that here; you’ll just have to visit the area to see what I mean by that.

-If you read books on the history of Disney World like I do, you will see how the Imagineers specifically decided to put the ‘gates’ to Disney World far inside the property, close to the theme parks, because they didn’t want children in cars to get upset when they drove through them but then would not arrive anywhere soon.
+If you read books on the history of Disney World like I do, you will learn how the Disney Imagineers specifically decided to put the ‘gates’ to Disney World far inside the property, close to the theme parks, because they didn’t want children in cars to get upset if they drove through Disney Gates but then did not arrive anywhere soon.
+The first three theme parks are all clustered fairly close together on the northern half of the property, while Animal Kingdom (the last park opened and the biggest of all of them) is in the centre on the West side.
+So the gates are relatively close to the theme parks.

-Well, the placement of those gates causes a lot of confusion for people about where Disney World stops and starts, because they just assume that the gate would be at the edge of the property.
+Unfortunately, the placement of those gates causes a lot of confusion for people about where Disney World stops and starts, because they just assume that the gate would be at the edge of the property!
+They’re not!

-It is also confusing for people to think that the City of Celebration is within Disney World, especially when Disney themselves will describe it as being ‘five miles’ from Disney World, but they really mean the area where the resorts are.
+It is also confusing for people to think that the City of Celebration is within Disney World, especially when Disney themselves will describe it as being ‘five miles’ from Disney World, but they really mean that it’s five miles from the resorts area.
+(Yes, the place is THAT big!)

-The simplest way to come to terms with it is to understand that a governmental district was originally created out of the Disney property to hold Disney World, and that entity is called the Reedy Creek Improvement District.
-It encompasses an area that stretches across two counties, and itself contains two incorporated areas (cities) called Bay Lake and Lake Buena Vista, and a bunch of unincorporated land used for other purposes (agriculture, conservation & Celebration).
+The simplest way to come to terms with it is to understand that way back in the 1960’s, a governmental district was originally created from the Disney property in order to hold Disney World, and that entity is called the Reedy Creek Improvement District.
+It encompasses an area that stretches across two counties, about nine miles by five miles in dimension, and itself contains two incorporated areas (technically cities, but in reality they’re just parts of the property) called Bay Lake and Lake Buena Vista, (which you may see on a map, but mean little) and a lot of unincorporated land used for other purposes (agriculture, conservation and utilities), and the city of Celebration (which is an actual, real, living city with residents, schools, a hospital, and services).

 You don’t really need to know any of that to have a great Disney Vacation, but it helps to understand why so many people have a hard time understanding what Disney is, where it is, and where they will be staying in relation to it!